Judith Lucy: Radio

 Lucy was a regular on Mick Molloy and Tony Martin's radio show Martin/Molloy (1995–1998), and over the following decade she co-hosted several popular radio programmes, including Triple J's The Ladies Lounge (with Helen Razer) (1997) and the Today Network's Foxy Ladies (with Kaz Cooke) (1998), The Friday Shout (with Peter Rowsthorn) (2003), The Judith Lucy Show (with Peter Helliar) (2004) and The Arvo (with Peter Helliar) (2005).

 Books

 In May 2008, Lucy's first book The Lucy Family Alphabet was published.
 Lucy wrote the book about life with her Irish-born adoptive parents and not knowing she was adopted until age 25.
 The book has been described as "a riotous take on Lucy's childhood [and] the lunatics who made her who she is today".

 In October 2012, her second book (and follow-up to her earlier memoir) Drink, Smoke, Pass Out was published.
 One reviewer called it both funny and sad but "worth it ... because like a true champion Judith finds a way through her self-absorbed mire.
 Not in a righteous religious way but in an honest way."

+Lucy's third book Turns out, I'm fine was published in 2021 and covers her childhood, the death of her brother Niall Lucy and the pitfalls of menopause.